Port of Morrow continued to pollute after January fine, now faces $2.1 million fine, state says

 The Oregon Department of Environmental Quality found the port continued to dump excess nitrogen-rich water onto area farms atop a critical aquifer

 The Port of Morrow is surrounded by four industrial parks with data processing centers, an ethanol plant and food processors.
+It produces tons of nitrogen-rich water that it sends out to area farms to use on crops, but over the years, too much nitrogen has been spread, contributing to groundwater contamination.
 (Kathy Aney/Oregon Capital Chronicle)

 Following a record fine in January for illegally dumping wastewater, the Port of Morrow continued to pump nitrogen-rich water onto northeast Oregon farms, according to a revised penalty from the Oregon Department of Environmental Quality.